- Programs & Initiatives

 What is the SEAD Schedule?

-During the academic year in high school, SEAD takes place for two hours on Tuesday afternoons after school (2:30pm-4:30pm or 3:00pm-5:00pm, depending on the Scholar's school).
+During the academic year in high school, SEAD takes place for 2-hours on Tuesday afternoons immediately after school.

 A cohort of Dartmouth Student Educational Access Advisors (EAAs) will meet Scholars at their high schools on Tuesday afternoons.